iPad 9 LTE Button Control Cable Replacement

 Step 50

-- Gently peel the upper component bracket away from the tape with your fingers.
+- Gently peel back the upper component bracket from the tape using your fingers.
+A little wiggle might help!

 Step 51